-GB’s longest serving player, Alan started his international career back in 1995 playing in the first ever World Wheelchair Rugby Championships in Switzerland.
+GB’s longest serving player before his retirement in November 2016, Alan started his international career back in 1995 playing in the first ever World Wheelchair Rugby Championships in Switzerland.

 Alan was a member of the Royal Marines when, at 17, he was involved in a car crash that ended his military career.